Stone Siding and Stone Veneer Siding: Advantages and Disadvantages

 - They are available in all colours and styles, such as fieldstone, ledgestone, stack stone, cut stone, river stone, limestone, castle stone, and many more.

 - They are usable on a wider variety of surfaces, including stone, metal, and wood.

 - It’s a brilliant choice for tight areas where it might be challenging to work with natural stone.

-- Some stone veneer siding can allow moisture to seep through the joints causing mold issues.
+- Siding can allow moisture to seep through the joints causing mould issues.